Tobias-Brock/periodontal-modeling/README.md

 ### Inference Module

 The inference module includes methods for single but also patient-level predictions.
-Jackknife resampling and confidence intervals are also included.
+Jackknife resampling and confidence intervals are also available.

 ```python
 from periomod.inference import ModelInference